rawmind0/alpine-traefik/rancher/README.md

 - traefik.enable = <true | false>
   - true: the service will be published as *service_name.stack_name.traefik_domain*
-  - stack: the service will be published as *stack_name.domain*.
-WARNING: You can have collisions inside services within yout stack
+  - stack: the service will be published as *stack_name.traefik_domain*.
+WARNING: You could have collisions inside services within your stack
   - false: the service will not be published
+- traefik.alias = < alias >			# Alternate names to route rule.
+Multiple values separated by ",".
+WARNING: You could have collisions BE CAREFULL
-- traefik.domain = < domain names to route rule.
-Multiple values separated by "," >
+- traefik.domain = < domain >		# Domain names to route rule.
+Multiple values separated by ","
+- traefik.path = < path >		    # Path to route rule.
+Multiple paths separated by ","
-- traefik.port = < port to expose throught traefik >
+- traefik.port = < port > 			# Port to expose throught traefik
 - traefik.acme = < true | false >	# Enable/disable ACME traefik feature

 ### Usage: